pspacek/python-ldap/Doc/ldapurl.rst

 .. module:: ldapurl
    :synopsis: Parses and generates LDAP URLs
-.. moduleauthor:: python-ldap project <python-ldap-dev@lists.sourceforge.net>
+.. moduleauthor:: python-ldap project (see http://www.python-ldap.org/)

 This module parses and generates LDAP URLs.
 It is implemented in pure Python